How to Text to 9-1-1

 Can I send a text to 9-1-1?

-Will County 9-1-1 Emergency Telephone System now offers “TEXT TO 9-1-1” service for the county.
-The major wireless carrier customers can now send a short message to 9-1-1 in an emergency.
+The Will County 9-1-1 Emergency Telephone System offers Text-to-9-1-1 service, allowing customers of major wireless carriers to send a text message to 9-1-1 during an emergency.

-Texting to 9-1-1 is not available to everyone outside of Will County.
+Please note that Text-to-9-1-1 may not be available outside of Will County.

 • Be prepared to answer questions and follow instructions from the 9-1-1 call taker.